-Conditional Workflows are a method of sending a message to specific teams depending on a selection a member makes when filling out a form.
+Conditional Workflows send messages to specific teams depending on a selection a member makes when filling out a form.
+They work in combination with the data input type choose one from a dropdown and regular Workflows.

 What are some scenarios for Conditional Workflows?